OFAI/GermEval2024-GerMS/site/subtask1.md

 ## Phases

+* For the *trial phase*, multiple submissions are allowed for getting to know the problem and the subtask.
-* For the Development Phase, multiple submissions are allowed and they serve the purpose of developing and improving the model(s).
+* For the *development phase*, multiple submissions are allowed and they serve the purpose of developing and improving the model(s).
-* For the Test Phase, participants may only submit a limited number of times.
+* For the *competition phase*, participants may only submit a limited number of times.
 Please note that only the latest valid submission determines the final task ranking.

 ## Evaluation

-### Evaluation Data

-For the Development Phase, systems will be evaluated on the development data labels.
-For the Test Phase, systems will be evaluated on the test labels.
-The development data is available [add link](add-link).
-The test sets will be available as soon as the corresponding test phase starts.

-### Evaluation Metrics

-TBD
+System performance on all five predicted labels (`bin_maj`, `bin_one`, `bin_all`, `multi_maj`, `disagree_bin`) is evaluated using F1 macro score
+over all classes.

+The final `score` which is used for ranking the submissions is calculated as the unweighted average over all 5 scores.

-## Submission errors
+## Submission errors and warnings

 A submission is successful, if it has the submission status 'finished'.
 'Failed' submissions can be investigated for error sources by clicking at '?' next to 'failed' and looking at LOGS > scoring logs > stderr.

+If you experience any issue such as a submission file stuck with a "scoring" status, please cancel the submission and try again.
+In case the problem persists you can contact us using the Forum.

+Following a successful submission, you need to refresh the web page in order to see your score and your result on the leaderboard.